When you book your stay at Great Wolf Lodge Indoor Water Park & Resort Traverse City, MI, discover some of the attractions the area has to offer.

 Traveling around with little ones?
 Need a place where they can run around?
 Enter the Traverse City State Park, a 47-acre plot of land filled with areas to hike, bike, picnic and lounge around.
 The park also features .25 miles of beach along the Grand Traverse Bay.
 Head that way if you want to go fishing or take a boat out!

 This permanent gallery at The Dennos Museum Center puts a focus on both the arts and sciences.
 Highlights include a Laser Harp, Anti-Gravity Mirror, and Sound Wall (an interactive sculpture that creates music when you touch it).
-Also check out the Hubble Space Telescope Theater, which features an ongoing transmission from NASA!
+Also check out the Hubble Space Telescope Theater, which features an ongoing transmission from NAS

 If you happen to be in town during fourth of July weekend, then you've got to check out the National Cherry Festival.
 Considered “pure Michigan," the festival brings together local cherry growers order to celebrate the agricultural community.
 The celebration features over 150 events and activities for kids, including pit-spitting, pie-eating contests, turtle races and more!